Last updated 20th May, 2025

 How much does it cost to move a gas meter?

-This guide discusses all your options if you find yourself in need of moving a gas meter.
-We discuss gas meters in all their forms as well as all the fees involved in relocating them, including gas-safe engineer prices and more!
+This guide discusses your options if you find yourself in need of moving a gas meter.
+We discuss the various types of gas meters andy any potential fees involved in relocating them, including gas-safe engineer prices and more!

-Gas meters can be cheap to move if it's only a short distance, but things get more pricey if the distance is further and other considerations come into play.
+Gas meters can be cheap to move if it's only a short distance, but can become more expensive if they require moving further or if there are other factors to consider.

 Read on for all the details!